neurodynamic/react_rails_webpack/README.md

     $ rails g react_rails_webpack:trailblazer_integration

-Will add a trailblazer cell for react components to your lib folder.
+Will add a trailblazer cell for react components to your `lib` folder.

 ### Working with the Webpack Dev Server

 `npm run start` will start a webpack development server with hot reloading that is completely independent of your Rails app.
+You can see the output of this server on any computer or mobile device on your local network by going to `hostname:3000` (replace `hostname` with whatever you set it to in the `hostname.json` file).

 ### Gotchas

 #### Forgetting to run `npm run build`

-Remember, while your changes to components will hot reload when you use the Webpack dev server, they will not show up at all in your Rails app until you save them and run the `npm run build` command.
+Remember, while your changes to components will hot reload when you use the webpack dev server, they will not show up at all in your Rails app until you run the `npm run build` command.

 #### Forgetting to add components to the `client/src/app/availableComponents.js` file